Characterising memory in quantum channel discrimination via constrained separability problems: Proof of Proposition

 Now, we notice that the clock shift operators $\{X_d^iZ_d^j\}_{i,j=0}^{d-1}$ form a group up to a global phase.
-Also, this group in $\mathbb{C}^d$ cannot be reduced.
-To see that it is irreducible, notice that the character of the representation is given by $\chi(X_d^i Z_d^j)=\tr(X_d^i Z_d^j)$, and for $i=j=0$ we have $\chi(I_d)=d$; in all other cases we have $\chi(X_d^i Z_d^j)=0$, because non-identity clock-shift operators are traceless.
+Also, this group cannot be reduced on $\mathbb{C}^d$.
+To see that it is irreducible, notice that the character of the representation is given by $\chi(X_d^i Z_d^j)=\tr(X_d^i Z_d^j)$, and for $i=j=0$ we have $\chi(I_d)=d$; in all other cases we have $\chi(X_d^i Z_d^j)=0$, because all clock-shift operators that are not the identity are traceless.
 The Schur orthogonality relations~\cite[Theorem~5]{Serre1977} state that a representation of a finite group $G$ is irreducible if and only if the characters of it respect

 For the particular case of the clock and shift operators it follows that